A good game is a safe game and the Tonka Football Association is working to prevent injury whenever possible.

-With registration for football upon us, some parents may be concerned with the prospect of their child playing the great sport of football.
+With increased scrutiny for football upon us more and more every day, some parents may be concerned with the prospect of their child playing the great sport of football.
 Check out some of the things we have done and continue to do to help make an informed decision:

 1. TFA requires concussion training and certification from the CDC (Center for Disease Control) for ALL coaches.
 This training is similar to the training and certification that other sports (lacrosse, baseball, basketball, fast pitch softball, soccer, hockey, etc.) require.

 2. TFA provides properly sized and fitted helmets to all players in the organization.
 All of these helmets were purchased new and go through a rigorous certification process.
 When helmets are issued each year they are properly fitted with the assistance of TFA representatives.
 Each year the helmets are inspected and repaired if possible otherwise, they are discarded.
 All helmets are retired after seven years.

 3. TFA requires that each coach is USA Football certified through Trusted Coaches.
 This training covers many aspects of the game including proper tackling techniques, blocking, practice planning, etc. This is the same certification used and endorsed by the NCAA and the NFL.